MaliJetal/hooks-mini-project/README.md

 # React Hooks Mini Project...

+- React hooks helps us to use State and other react feature without writing a class

+### Why hooks?

+- In functional component we have no `this` keyword.

 ## useSate():

 - useState used to set values and used in components and any other components just like states.